rerun-io/rerun/docs/content/howto/dataframe-api.md

 The `select()` method returns a [`pyarrow.RecordBatchReader`](https://arrow.apache.org/docs/python/generated/pyarrow.RecordBatchReader.html), which is essentially an iterator over a stream of [`pyarrow.RecordBatch`](https://arrow.apache.org/docs/python/generated/pyarrow.RecordBatch.html#pyarrow-recordbatch)es containing the actual data.
 See the [PyArrow documentation](https://arrow.apache.org/docs/python/index.html) for more information.

-In the rest of this page, we explore how these `RecordBatch`es can be ingested in some of the popular data science packages.
+For the rest of this page, we explore how these `RecordBatch`es can be ingested in some of the popular data science packages.

 ## Load data to a PyArrow `Table`